 Should we consider subcutaneous apomorphine infusions for Parkinson’s disease patients who do not want deep brain stimulation or a dopamine pump?
-There is a growing interest among people with Parkinson’s disease (PD) and families for a “nonsurgical” alternative to deep brain stimulation (DBS) surgery or to Duopa pump therapy.
+There is a growing interest among people with Parkinson’s disease (PD) and families for a “nonsurgical” alternative to A surgical treatment for Parkinson's disease.
+A special wire (lead) is inserted into a specific area of the brain responsible for movement.
+The lead is connected to a pacemaker-like device implanted in the chest region.
+This device creates electrical pulses, sent through the lead, which “stimulate” the brain and control abnormal brain cell activity. surgery or to Duopa pump therapy.
 The idea of brain surgery or a feeding tube have been cited as being undesirable for large numbers of PD patients.
 The hope is that ultimately pharmacological therapies may one day provide a strong enough treatment alternative for moderate to severe Parkinson’s-related motor fluctuations and dyskinesia.
 For many PD patients, optimizing medical therapy has failed to provide enough relief from these disabling PD manifestations.
 Regina Katzenschlager and colleagues recently released the findings from a multicenter study (the TOLEDO study) of a subcutaneous apomorphine infusion therapy.
 In this month’s What’s Hot in PD? column, we will discuss this new approach.

 Katzenschlager and colleagues performed a double-blind randomized placebo-controlled Phase III study on the use of an apomorphine subcutaneous infusion to address “off” dopaminergic times in Parkinson’s disease patients.
 This therapy works much like a standard handheld diabetic pump.
 There is a small device/pump which can be clipped to the belt or to the clothing and a wire is fed under the skin and provides apomorphine on a regular and automatic schedule.
 This type of device is what carries insulin to a diabetic patient.